withfaith/ImageViewer/README.md

     tags can be added (e.g. beach, mountain, holiday)

     added tags can be selected for each folder, which can later be used to search

+  Favourites (Updated 11/05/16)

+    functions to add specific folders/images to favourites section so it is easier to access them

 Future abilities (To be updated soon)

-  Favourites

-    functions to add specific folders/images to favourites section so it is easier to access them

   Search by tags

-    can search folders by tags
+    can search folders and images by tags

 disabled abilities (currently disabled functions, can be changed)

-  unable to view folders in files view (only displays images) <- currently debating to change
+  unable to view folders and others in files view (only displays images) <- currently debating to change